 All in favor with none opposing.

-Arrangements—recognition of volunteers; recognition of within these walls; recognizing Gary Giles as a volunteer at the organization.
-Agenda is to affirm that we would

-Plans for a single service with registration before the service on June 1st.
+Arrangements—recognition of volunteers; recognition of within these walls; recognizing Gary Giles as a key volunteer for all his work on Building and Grounds.
+We will plan for a single service on June 1st with registration before the service.
 With regard to the items that will be voted upon, we will provide electronic references to supporting materials with some printed materials.
 Budget will be go out tomorrow (Becky) with the announcement about the Town Hall meeting.
 HKonJ materials will be distributed.
 Mutual Aid of Carrboro information will include the motion with some description of what the task force will be doing.

-Bylaws Changes—discussed that we not put this on the agenda for the regional meeting.
+Bylaws Changes—discussed that we not put this on the agenda for the congregational meeting.

 Nominating Committee—need two more people for the nominating committee (two people are rotating off).
-Kathy has solicited input from The Community Church staff and is developing a list of interested persons.
+Cathy has solicited input from The Community Church staff and is developing a list of interested persons.
 There are additionally four people on the Board who have to be recruited.
-Question are we delegating to Kathy the nominations for the Nominating Committee.
-Board Members will send Kathy any concerns, otherwise all suggested individuals are considered approved
+Are we delegating to Cathy the nominations for the Nominating Committee?
+Board Members will send Cathy any concerns, otherwise all suggested individuals are considered approved

 Paving Bid—we have a paving bid for the employee parking lot and the lot going out to Purefoy.
 We are seeking a second bid.
 Recommendation from Finance Committee is that we authorize proceeding without necessarily coming back to the Board.
 Depending upon the method used, cost could range from $14k to $19k depending upon the methods used.
 Question whether the Board needs to approve an expenditure of this magnitude.
-Suggestion was made that the
+Suggestion was made that the Chief of Staff consult with Finance Committee before proceeding, to which Gary enthusiastically assented.

 Five in favor of CoS proceeding; four not in favor (Peter, Dave, Andrew, Laurence)